-Beginning in Federal Fiscal Year (FFY) 2013, the California Department of Public Health (CDPH), Network for a Healthy California (Network) awarded funding to local health departments (LHD) to implement comprehensive Supplemental Nutrition Assistance Program - Education (SNAP-Ed) programs where LHDs serve as the lead health agency in their respective jurisdictions.
+Beginning in Federal Fiscal Year (FFY) 2013, the California Department of Public Health (CDPH), Nutrition Education and Obesity Prevention Branch (NEOPB) awarded funding to local health departments (LHD) to implement comprehensive Supplemental Nutrition Assistance Program - Education (SNAP-Ed) programs where LHDs serve as the lead health agency in their respective jurisdictions.

 Funding is from the United States Department of Agriculture (USDA), SNAP-Ed, and continued availability of federal funding to CDPH through an interagency agreement with the California Department of Social Services (CDSS).
 Grant agreements consist of a four-year term from October 1, 2012 through September 30, 2016.

 - Identify and address the needs of the SNAP-Ed diverse target population within its jurisdiction;

 - Provide a comprehensive, multi-level, evidence-based, public health approach for serving their jurisdictions by directing local services and connecting with regional and statewide Network campaigns;

 - Focus activities on all levels of the social ecological model to support behavioral change;

 - Institutionalize NEOPB programs into existing social and health delivery systems; and